// Field Guide

 Are smoke bombs safe for pets?

 Smoke bombs are safe for pets at normal outdoor distances.
-Keep dogs and cats at 3+ feet from the emission point.
-Animals with respiratory sensitivities (brachycephalic breeds like pugs, bulldogs) should be kept further away or inside during use.
+Keep dogs and cats at least 3 feet away from the emission point.
+Animals with known respiratory sensitivities, such as brachycephalic breeds like pugs or bulldogs, should be kept further away or kept inside during the use of smoke effects.
+Some pets might also be startled by the visual of the smoke, so it is always a good idea to have them on a leash or in a controlled environment to prevent them from running into the cloud or toward the canister.

 Are smoke bombs safe for pregnancy?